 The University of Massachusetts Medical School (UMMS) Combined Summer Undergraduate Research Opportunity is a non-credit, 10-week, highly structured research experience sponsored by the UMMS Office of School Services.
 Research opportunities consist of hands-on, laboratory research with an investigator serving as mentor, role model, and adviser.
 (Summer internships)

 The Fred Hutch Summer Undergraduate Biomedical Research Program is a 9-week summer internship designed to provide research experience and mentorship for undergraduate students.
-Application deadline is mid-January for rising seniors (Summer internship)
+(Summer internship)

 Summer Undergraduate Research Fellowships (SURF) at UIC College of Pharmacy allow students to work on their own research projects in the labs of faculty mentors.
 Fellows also attend professional development seminars, visit Hospira R&D campus, tour UIC research facilities, and participate in workshops on advanced scientific techniques.
-Application due February 1 for sophomores or juniors majoring in biology, chemistry, biochemistry, or related fields.
+Application is available for sophomores or juniors majoring in biology, chemistry, biochemistry, or related fields.

 The Research Assistant Position, National Institute of Mental Health, Emotional Development Branch, Section on Bipolar Spectrum Disorders allows students to conduct research on pathophysiology, treatment, and prevention of mental illness using computer statistical analysis programs.
 Duties include preparing blood samples and working with patients during outpatient cognitive behavioral therapy.
 Students who apply should have plans to apply to graduate or medical school.
 For graduating seniors.

 The Pritzker School of Medicine Experience in Research is an NIH-sponsored summer pipeline program held on the University of Chicago campus.
 Students apply from around the country to participate in a rigorous, mentored and highly supportive experience and are provided with on-campus housing as well as a generous stipend.
 Participants in the program are rising college seniors or students rising into a post baccalaureate program.
 Applicants must be U.S. citizens or have Permanent Resident status.
 The program seeks students who come from disadvantaged backgrounds and/or represent groups that are known to be underrepresented in health-related sciences and medicine.
-The deadline for submission is January 13, 2017.
 It is necessary to complete the online application to be considered for the program.

 The Undergraduate Clinical Research Internship Program (UCRIP) is a summer program that allows undergraduate students interested in careers in medicine the opportunity to spend 8-10 weeks at Vanderbilt conducting research and observing clinical patient care at an academic medical center.
 Students may pursue basic science, clinical, or translational research projects.
 In addition to participating in research, participants benefit from clinical observation opportunities, which allows students to gain an understanding of how academic medicine teams function and start to gain some very foundational knowledge about body systems and disease processes.

 Summer Undergraduate Research Experience at University of Massachusetts Medical School is a 10-week, structured research experience consisting of 'hands-on' laboratory research working with a research mentor.
-You must be 18 years old to apply, and the deadline is March 10.
+You must be 18 years old to apply.

 University of Alabama at Birmingham Summer in Biomedical Sciences offers stipends to students to support them as they conduct laboratory research under faculty mentors and present their results at the Summer Research Expo at the end of the summer.
-This opportunity is open to sophomores and juniors, and the application is due Feb.
-15.
+This opportunity is open to sophomores and juniors.

 Youth Health Equity Model of Practice Program offers public health fellowships that provide students with hands-on experiences through placements with different organizations focused on health equity and disparities.
 Students may be placed with government agencies, healthcare delivery organizations, health equity councils and more.
-Undergraduate, graduate, and doctoral students are eligible to apply, and applications are due Feb.
-15.
+Undergraduate, graduate, and doctoral students are eligible to apply.

 Summer Internship–Genetics Assistant at Rees Skillern Cancer Institute is an opportunity to be part of the genetic team at the Cancer Institute.
 Students will be exposed to cancer genetics, pedigree development, multidisciplinary case conferences, and planning medical care.
 Open to pre-med, biology or genetics majors.